 This is a one day metagenomics workshop.
 We will discuss quality checking, assembly, taxonomic classification, binning and annotation of metagenomic samples.
-This workshop is developed by the 'Environmental Genomics group' at KTH / SciLifeLab.

 Here is a link to the official homepage for the SciLifeLab workshop in metagenomics.

 A presentation for this workshop is available here.